normantas/backend-test/README.md

 This application need database to run, please see [config file](./conf.php).

-For some reason, it was restricted to use Docker, but for development, easiest way to get MySql up and running is:
+It was restricted to use Docker, but for development, easiest way to get MySql up and running is:
 ```
 docker run -v $(pwd)/schema:/docker-entrypoint-initdb.d -p13306:3306 -e MYSQL_ROOT_PASSWORD=my-secret-pw mysql
 ```

-[Composer](https://getcomposer.org/) has to be installed, and this command would fetch the dependencies:
+[Composer](https://getcomposer.org/) has to be installed, and the dependencies have to be fetched:
 ```
 	$ composer install
 ```